 |Cluster Architecture, Installation & Configuration||25%|

 |Workloads & Scheduling||15%|

 |Services & Networking||20%|

 First, ask yourself if you can spare at least 2 month’s time of dedicated study for this exam.
-If yes, then you need to understand the key concept of Kubernetes and build the competency on hands-on deployment and troubleshooting of the Kubernetes cluster.
-But before that, you must know some basic of Linux, Docker, Networking and YAML.
+If yes, then you need to understand the key concept of Kubernetes and build competency in hands-on deployment and troubleshooting of the Kubernetes cluster.
+But before that, you must know some basic of Linux, Docker, Networking, and YAML.

 Here are something you must study before the exam:

 - Kubectl imperative commands

 - Basics of Linux – VI editor, tmux, systemd, like starting, restarting, and enabling the service.

 The CKA exam environment consists of into six Kubernetes clusters, each of which contains a different number of containers:

 To practice for the CKA exam, you can create the same size of Kubernetes cluster in your lab on: